eborghi10/semantic_segmentation_transformers/README.md

 * Dataset: `dataset.py`.
 Will push the dataset to Hugging Face.
 * Training: `segformer-vineyard-train.ipynb`.
-* Inference: TODO, see below.
+* Inference: `segformer-vineyard-inference.ipynb`.

 ## Known issues

-* Training fails with custom dataset.
+* Training metrics are not being calculated.
+* Apply correct labels to masks and update dataset.

 ## To do

-* Use Docker image in Devcontainer
-* Create inference on custom dataset
-* Setup MLOps pipeline
+* Setup MLOps pipeline.
+* Compare hyperparameters using good metrics.

 ## References